coderefinery/manuals/instructor-tech-setup.md

 - Are you doing a lot in a web browser?
 Consider making a separate profile that is just for demos.
-- Install whatever basic safety extensions / ad blockers are most relevant, but keep it simple.
+- Install whatever basic safety extensions / ad blockers are most relevant, but keep it simple otherwise.
+- Can you turn off unneeded menu- and toolbars?
 - Does your web browser have a way to reduce its menu bars and other decoration size?
-  - Firefox: go to `about:config` and set layout.css.devPixelsPerPx to
-    a value slightly smaller than one, like `0.75`.
+  - Firefox-based browsers: go to `about:config` and set `layout.css.devPixelsPerPx` to a value slightly smaller than one, like `0.75`.
 Be careful you don't set it too small or large since it might be hard to recover!
-    When you set it to something smaller than 1, all window decorations become smaller, and you compensate by zooming in on the website more.
-Overall, more information and less distraction
+When you set it to something smaller than 1, all window decorations become smaller, and you compensate by zooming in on the website more (you can set the default zoom to be greater than 100% to compensate).
+Overall, you get more information and less distraction.